craig8196/the-river-protocol/README.md

 **MTU:**
 Hopefully a PLPMTUD implementation can be had, but to start we'll use the recommended default MTU.
-Additional MTU will be set once a ping is established.
+The first ping will start the PLPMTUD algorithm.
 The recommended search_low for MTU discovery is 1024.
 The recommended eff_pmtu is 1400.
 The recommended Ethernet probe size is 1500.
+The following is a list of MTUs:
+1500 - Ethernet.
 1492 - PPPoE environments.
 DSL.
 1472 - Maximum for pinging.
 Otherwise fragmentation occurs.
 1468 - DHCP environments.
 1436 - PPTP environments or VPN.
 1400 - AOl DSL.
 576 - Dial-up.

 Default effective MTU (EMTU_S):
 This does not account for the IP header or UDP header.
 IPv4: 576 (absolute low is 68)
 IPv6: 1280
 https://tools.ietf.org/html/rfc1122

 Packetization Layer Path MTU Discovery (PLPMTUD):
 Robust methodology for discovering the MTU on a path.
 Not suseptible to ICMP black holes and ICMP support.